How to Easily Install DIY Frame Moulding For a Simple, Yet Beautiful Impact

 Picture frame moulding is exactly what it sounds like.
 You use moulding/trim to create “frames” on your wall.
 You can cover an entire wall or a portion of your wall.
 In my case, I chose to do the lower third of my bathroom walls.

-Tools Needed to Install Picture Moulding:
+Tools I Used to Install my DIY Wall Moulding:

 One of my biggest stressors in starting projects used to be navigating hardware stores.
 But don’t let this stop you.
 Yes, Home Depot and Lowes can be big and overwhelming, but soon you will fall in love with these places and not want to leave.
 Can anyone else relate?
 I literally ask my husband if we can go to Home Depot for date night now.